-In March 2017, the FDA reported over 350 cases of Anaplastic Large-Cell Lymphoma (ALCL) in women with breast implants, including 9 women who died.
+As of September 2019, the FDA reported over 457 cases of Anaplastic Large-Cell Lymphoma (ALCL) in women with breast implants, including 9 women who died.
 Unlike most types of breast cancer, ALCL is a rare but fast-growing type of non-Hodgkin lymphoma that occurs in white blood cells.
 These cells are responsible for fighting off “foreign invaders.”

 Symptoms of Breast Implant Cancer